dfrnt-labs/terminusdb-docs-static/src/app/docs/woql-explanation/page.md

 ---
-title: WOQL Explanation
+title: "What is datalog?
+A WOQL Explanation"
 nextjs:
   metadata:
-    title: WOQL Explanation
+    title: What is datalog?
+A WOQL Explanation
-    description: A brief explanation of the TerminusDB Web Object Query Langauge (WOQL) which with datalog, composable logic and unification of variables
+    description: A brief explanation of the TerminusDB Web Object Query Langauge (WOQL), a datalog with composable logic and unification of variables
-    keywords: TerminusDB, WOQL, datalog, composable logic, unification of variables
+    keywords: datalog, meaning, unification, composable logic, variables
     openGraph:
       images: https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png
     alternates: